anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Alternatively, **Acts 16.6-12a** contains the first 'we' of the narrative, subtly indicating the point at which Luke joined Paul and his companions.
 * **Psalm 147.1-7** says that the Lord 'heals the brokenhearted and binds up all their wounds'.
 * **2 Timothy 4.5-17** says, 'Only Luke is with me.'
 * **Luke 10.1-9** is about the mission of the seventy, which perhaps speaks more directly to those (such as Luke) who are not numbered among the Twelve.
+(Luke has at times been numbered among the [seventy disciples](https://en.wikipedia.org/wiki/Seventy_disciples).)
 They were sent out to 'cure the sick' and to speak of the 'kingdom of God', which is appropriate to Luke as a physician and the author of one of the Gospels.

 ## Simon and Jude, Apostles (28 October)